johnboiles/esphome-hdmi-cec/README.md

 ## Notes

-* The timing for receiving and parsing CEC messages depends on the timing with which `loop` is called and thus this is very sensitive to other things the microcontroller are doing that may delay the `loop` method getting called by > 0.1ms.
-In my testing it only works really reliably on an ESP8266 with WiFi disabled.
-This will be fixed by better use of interrupts in the HDMI-CEC driver.
+* The timing for receiving and parsing CEC messages depends on the timing with which `loop` is called and thus this is sensitive to other things the microcontroller are doing that may delay the `loop` method getting called.
+I've implemented pin change interrupts which makes receive more reliable but more work needs to be done to make this entirely interrupt driven.
 The ESP32 will probably work better as-is, though I haven't tried it yet.

 ## TODO